Hidden-State Proofs of Quantumness: Proofs of Quantumness

 In Experiment $S_2$ (Figure~\ref{fig:exp2}), Alice skips computing her output string $\mathbf{a}$ directly, and instead predicts exactly what behavior Bob will exhibit on all of his possible inputs $\mathbf{y}$ (by running $\SecondResponse$ $2^d$ times).
 Alice then chooses her output $\mathbf{b}$ so as to optimize the expected score against all possible inputs to Bob.
 This new strategy can only increase the score achieved by Alice and Bob (since we have left Bob's behavior fixed and optimized Alice's behavior), and thus we have

 Importantly, since we have assumed $d \leq O ( \log \lambda )$, the process of Alice executing $\SecondResponse$ $2^d$ times only takes a polynomial amount of time.

 Finally, in Experiment $S_3$, there is one additional change: the Referee no longer provides Alice and Bob with an encryption $(A, v)$ of Alice's input bits $x_1 x_2 ... x_n$.
 Instead, Referee merely shares a uniformly random $(A,v)$ with Alice and Bob.
-By Proposition~\ref{prop:encrypt}, this change cannot be noticeable to Alice and Bob (who only use polynomial-time algorithms) and therefore its effect on the expected score is negligible:
+By Proposition~\ref{prop:encrypt}, this change cannot be noticeable to Alice and Bob (who only use polynomial-time algorithms) and therefore its effect on the expected score is negligible:\footnote{The information transmitted from Referee to Alice and Bob collectively in Experiment $S_2$ consists of the string $\mathbf{x}$, its encryption $(A,v)$, and the string $\mathbf{y}$ (which is statistically independent of $\mathbf{x}$, $A$, and $v$).
+If replacing the encryption $(A,v)$ with a uniformly random pair in $\mathbb{Z}_q^{m \times n} \times \mathbb{Z}_q^m$ caused a noticeable difference in the expected score of Experiment $S_2$, then Proposition~\ref{prop:encrypt} would be violated.}

 Experiment $S_3$ is merely Alice and Bob playing Game~$\mathbf{J}_d$ with a randomized classical strategy, and therefore by Theorem~\ref{thm:jn},

 An analogous argument shows that

 which completes the proof. \end{proof}